Skip to main content

 Q: I took AP in high school.
 Can I get TCU foreign language credit?

 A: Yes!
 But you must have taken the actual AP test.
 A score of 3 gives you 6 credits, and you should place in SPAN 20103.
-A score of 4 or 5 gives you 12 credits, and you should place in either SPAN 31103 or 31203.
+A score of 4 or 5 gives you 12 credits, and you should place in either SPAN 30503 or 30603.
 Once you finish your language requirement, you can still continue with your language study for elective credits or apply them toward a major or a minor.

 Q: It is now the beginning of a new semester, I went to the first day of class, and I am sure my placement is incorrect!
 What can I do?

 A: First relax, and give it some time.
 You are in a new college environment, and you have a new and unfamiliar teacher, who is already speaking in the target language.
-It is likely that a large number of your unfamiliar classmates are feeling just as scared as you.
+It is likely that a large number of your classmates are feeling just as scared as you.
 You will be amazed how quickly and easily things settle down after the first two weeks of classes!
 If you have concerns, go in person to talk to your instructor as soon as possible.

 However, if after the first few days of the semester, you are truly uncomfortable with your class, section, or placement and you are sure that things will not get better, you may see the Spanish and Hispanic studies chair.
-He can help you!

 Enrollment